Minuscule 38: Description

-The text is divided according to the κεφαλαια (chapters), whose numerals are given at the margin, with the τιτλοι (titles of chapters) at the top of the pages.
-The text of the Gospels is also divided according to the smaller Ammonian Sections (in Mark 241, 16:20), but without references to the Eusebian Canons.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections in the Gospels (241 in Mark, ending at Mark 16:20), but without references to the Eusebian Canons (both early divisions of the Gospels into sections).

-The Catholic epistles and Pauline epistles are divided according to the Euthalian Apparatus, but there is no κεφαλαια and τιτλοι.
-It contains pictures.
-It has notes on the margin in Greek.
+The Catholic epistles and Pauline epistles are divided according to the Euthalian Apparatus, but there are no κεφαλαια or τιτλοι.
+It contains pictures, and notes in the margin in Greek.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Kurt Aland did not place it in any Category.
-According to the Claremont Profile Method it represents textual family K^{x} in Luke 1, Luke 10, and Luke 20.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Kurt Aland did not place it in any Category of his New Testament manuscript classification system.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family K^{x} in Luke 1, Luke 10, and Luke 20.

 History

-The manuscript was dated by Gregory to the 13th century.
-Currently it has been assigned by the INTF to the 12th century.

-The manuscript was written on the order of Michael VIII Palaiologos (1260-1282), and was presented to the king of France Louis IX in 1269 or 1270.
-Wettstein rightly judged that it was used by Robert Estienne in his Editio Regia as θ'.
+The manuscript was written on the order of Michael VIII Palaiologos (1260-1282), and was presented to Louis IX, King of France, in 1269 or 1270.
+Textual critic Johann J. Wettstein rightly judged that it was used by Robert Estienne in his Editio Regia as θ'.
 The text of the manuscript was collated by Wettstein.

 It was examined and described by Paulin Martin.
 It was added to the list of the New Testament manuscripts by Wettstein.
-C. R. Gregory saw the manuscript in 1885.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-It is currently housed at the Bibliothèque nationale de France (Coislin Gr.
-200) at Paris.
+The manuscript was dated by Gregory to the 13th century.
+It is currently been assigned by the INTF to the 12th century.
+It is presently housed in the Bibliothèque nationale de France (shelf number Coislin Gr.
+200) in Paris.